 - Federal VAT and excise tax when the company is entitled to credit the tax.

 - Taxes on acquisitions of fixed assets and real estate, which must be capitalised and deducted as part of the total cost of such assets to be depreciated.

-According to the Outsourcing Reform enacted as from April 23, 2021 (please refer to the Other taxes page for more details), payments derived from labour subcontracting will be deductible when made to a service provider that has secured from the Labour Authority a registration as specialised service provider.
+According to the outsourcing reform enacted as of 23 April 2021 (please refer to Outsourcing reform in the Other issues section for more details), payments derived from labour subcontracting will be deductible when made to a service provider that has secured from the labour authority a registration as a specialised service provider.
 For the payer to deduct such payment, the service received must be related to an activity that is not deemed to be part of its core business or main economic activity, hence, specialised nature.

 Net operating losses

 Subject to certain limitations, losses incurred in prior years by a business may be carried forward and deducted from income earned over a subsequent ten-year period.
 Net operating loss carrybacks are not allowed.